-Internal Audit Risk Assessment of the Denali Commission's Charge Card Program To the Office of Inspector General and the Denali Commission We conducted a risk assessment of the Denali Commission's (Commission) purchase and travel card program to assess the risks of illegal, improper, or erroneous purchases and payments associated with the Commission's purchase and travel card program.
-We also reviewed the annual amount of purchase and travel card spending during Fiscal Year (FY) 2021, the number of cardholders, internal control processes and procedures, and the results of prior reviews and audits.
+INTERNAL AUDIT RISK ASSESSMENT OF THE DENALI COMMISSION'S CHARGE CARD PROGRAM To the Office of Inspector General and the Denali Commission We conducted a risk assessment of the Denali Commission's (Commission) purchase and travel card program to assess the risks of illegal, improper, or erroneous purchases and payments associated with the Commission's purchase and travel card program.
+We also reviewed the annual amount of purchase and travel card spending from October 1, 2023 through April 30, 2024, the number of cardholders, internal control processes and procedures, and the results of prior reviews and audits.
 The Government Charge Card Abuse Prevention Act of 2012 (Charge Card Act) and Office of Management and Budget's (OMB) implementing guidance require each Office of Inspector General to perform periodic risk assessments of agency purchase card and travel card programs to identify and analyze the risks of illegal, improper, or erroneous purchases and payments.
 Where annual travel card spending for an agency exceeds \$10 million, the Charge Card Act and OMB M-13-21 require periodic audits or reviews of the agency's travel card program.
 Each OIG must also submit an annual purchase and travel card audit recommendation status report to OMB.
-Below is a summary of the actions taken during FY 2020 to fulfill these requirements, as well as additional information on our related work.
-For FY 2021, the Commission reported there were two (2) purchase card holders with expenditures totaling \$74,952.68, and three (3) travel card holders with expenditures totaling \$3,897.
+Below is a summary of the actions taken during FY 2024 to fulfill these requirements, as well as additional information on our related work.
+For the period October 1, 2023 through May 31, 2024, the Commission reported there were two (2) purchase card holders with expenditures totaling \$57,207, and thirteen (13) travel card holders with expenditures totaling \$45,322.
 The Commission did not meet the threshold of \$10 million in purchase card spending.
 While the balances of activity are lower than the \$10 million threshold, we completed an audit of the purchase card and travel program with no findings (See Appendix A).
 The Commission also did not meet the threshold of \$10 million in travel card spending.
-While the balances of activity are lower than the \$10 million threshold, we completed an audit of the travel card program with no findings Based on the audit work completed in FY 2019 and FY 2020 and relatively low volume of purchases and low number of cardholders, we concluded that the risk of illegal, improper, or erroneous purchases and payments through the Commission's purchase and travel card programs during FY 2021 was low.
+While the balances of activity are lower than the \$10 million threshold, we completed an audit of the travel card program with no findings Based on the audit work completed in FY 2022 and FY 2023 and relatively low volume of purchases and low number of cardholders, we concluded that the risk of illegal, improper, or erroneous purchases and payments through the Commission's purchase and travel card programs during FY 2024 was low.